seagyn/south-african-covid-19-banner/README.md

 ## Installation

+This is available on the WordPress.org plugin repo: https://wordpress.org/plugins/south-african-covid-19-banner/advanced

 1. Upload the plugin files to the `/wp-content/plugins/south-african-covid-19-banner` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Go to the Appearance->Widgets if your theme supports it or use `[south-african-covid-19-banner]` anywhere.